partanenatte/partanenatte/README.md

 - 👋 Hi, I’m @partanenatte
 - 👀 I’m interested in IoT
 - 🌱 I’m currently learning Python/Javascript (Node.js)/C++ :|
-- 💞️ I’m looking to collaborate on --
+- 💞️ I’m looking to collaborate on..
 - 📫 How to reach me by email atte.partanen@hamk.fi

 <!---